onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 "Scale-Free Cognition"

-> "I hypothesize that higher level goal-directed activity and agency, resulting in larger cognitive boundaries, evolve from the primal homeostatic drive of living things to reduce stress – the difference between current conditions and life-optimal conditions." - [The Computational Boundary of a “Self”: Developmental Bioelectricity Drives Multicellularity and Scale-Free Cognition, by Michael Levin](https://www.frontiersin.org/articles/10.3389/fpsyg.2019.02688/full#:~:text=I%20hypothesize%20that%20higher%20level%20goal%2Ddirected%20activity%20and%20agency%2C%20resulting%20in%20larger%20cognitive%20boundaries%2C%20evolve%20from%20the%20primal%20homeostatic%20drive%20of%20living%20things%20to%20reduce%20stress%20%E2%80%93%20the%20difference%20between%20current%20conditions%20and%20life%2Doptimal%20conditions.)
+> "I hypothesize that higher level goal-directed activity and agency, resulting in larger cognitive boundaries, evolve from the primal homeostatic drive of living things to reduce stress – the difference between current conditions and life-optimal conditions.
+>

-> "The ability of cells to join into domains that execute group decisions, whether deterministic or stochastic, is an essential component of the evolution of complex forms and will be a central component of a proposed definition of a Self." - [The Computational Boundary of a “Self”: Developmental Bioelectricity Drives Multicellularity and Scale-Free Cognition, by Michael Levin](https://www.frontiersin.org/articles/10.3389/fpsyg.2019.02688/full#:~:text=The%20ability%20of%20cells%20to%20join%20into%20domains%20that%20execute%20group%20decisions%2C%20whether%20deterministic%20or%20stochastic%2C%20is%20an%20essential%20component%20of%20the%20evolution%20of%20complex%20forms%20and%20will%20be%20a%20central%20component%20of%20a%20proposed%20definition%20of%20a%20Self.)
+> ...
+The ability of cells to join into domains that execute group decisions, whether deterministic or stochastic, is an essential component of the evolution of complex forms and will be a central component of a proposed definition of a Self." - [The Computational Boundary of a “Self”: Developmental Bioelectricity Drives Multicellularity and Scale-Free Cognition, by Michael Levin](https://www.frontiersin.org/articles/10.3389/fpsyg.2019.02688/full)

 > "Normal bodies consist of networks of cells working together toward a unified goal - create and maintain specific large structures.
 In an important sense, each cell is integrated, via physiological signaling, into a coherent swarm intelligence with system-level (anatomical) goals.
 In cancer, the scope of the coherent Self of a cell reduces from being as large as the boundary of a whole body, to that of just one cell’s surface.
 The scope of the Self – the structure which a cell works to maintain and support – shrinks drastically." - [The Computational Boundary of a “Self”: Developmental Bioelectricity Drives Multicellularity and Scale-Free Cognition, by Michael Levin](https://www.frontiersin.org/articles/10.3389/fpsyg.2019.02688/full#:~:text=Normal%20bodies%20consist,support%20%E2%80%93%20shrinks%20drastically)